-2 Model descriptions and experimental set-up
+2 Model descriptions and experimental setup

-- 14 The three models we employ are the Hadley Centre Global Environment Model 3 Global - 15 Atmosphere 4.0 (HadGEM3-GA4), the Community Earth System Model 1 (CESM1), and the - Goddard Institute for Space Studies ModelE2 (GISS-E2).
-To allow the climate system to freely - 17 respond, the models are all used in a fully coupled atmosphere-ocean configuration.
-These - three models all feature explicit aerosol modelling, and include both direct and indirect radiative - 19 effects of aerosols.
-However the models all vary in the details of the parameterisations used, - 20 the dynamical cores, radiation and cloud schemes, model grids and horizontal and vertical - 21 resolutions, land surface and ocean components, etc. This lack of common structural features - 22 makes these three models well suited to contrast against one another and probe the range of - 23 potential model uncertainty, as we do here.
-The models are briefly described below, and the - 24 key references and features are summarised in Table 1.
+The three models we employ are the Hadley Centre Global Environment Model 3 - Global Atmosphere 4.0 (HadGEM3-GA4), the Community Earth System Model 1 (CESM1), and the Goddard Institute for Space Studies ModelE2 (GISS-E2).
+To allow the climate system to freely respond, the models are all used in a fully coupled atmosphere-ocean configuration.
+These three models all feature explicit aerosol modelling, and include both direct and indirect radiative effects of aerosols.
+However, the models all vary in the details of the parameterisations used, the dynamical cores, radiation and cloud schemes, model grids and horizontal and vertical resolutions, land surface and ocean components, etc. This lack of common structural features makes these three models well suited to contrast against one another and probe the range of potential model uncertainty, as we do here.
+The models are briefly described below, and the key references and features are summarised in Table 1.